Which GMC Terrain Years to Avoid and Why? (Explained)

 My research shows three major problems for which we are going to avoid certain years:

 - Transmission failure

-- Excessive Oil consumption
+- Excessive oil consumption

 1. Engine Troubles

-- Stalling and stopping the engine
+- Idling and inconsistent power delivery of the engine

 - The engine that shuts down while driving

-- Engine light constantly on
+- The engine light constantly on

 2. Transmission Failure